robert-hh/CS1237/README.md

 This is the GPIO constructor. data_pin and clock_pin are the pin objects of the GPIO pins used for the communication.
-The arguments for gain, rate and channel are optional and can later be re-configured using the init() method.
+The arguments for gain, rate and channel are optional and can later be re-configured using the config() method.
 The argument for pio is only available at the RP2 PIO variant.
 Suitable values are 0 and 1.
 The CS1237 statemachine has a size of 32 words, so it fills a single PIO.
 The classes with the "P" suffix use polling to detect the conversion ready pulse.